speculations/text/README.md

 * Aspects of [How to Compute the Probability of a Word](https://arxiv.org/pdf/2406.14561)
 * Aspects of [Understanding Evaluation Metrics for Language Models](https://thegradient.pub/understanding-evaluation-metrics-for-language-models/)

-Determine the strengths and weaknesses of each metric, considering the problem in question, i.e., abstractive text summarisation; noting that the characteristics of a language, and its dialects, may impact the appropriateness of a metric.

 <br>